ClinicalTrials.Veeva

 5. Volunteer developing a severe and/or serious adverse event during the study.

-6. Missing collection of 2 or more consecutive blood samples or 3 or more blood samples during one Period of the pharmacokinetic portion of the study.
+6. Missing collection of 2 or more consecutive blood samples, or 3 or more blood samples within a single period of pharmacokinetic part of the study.

 7. Occurrence of vomiting/diarrhea within 24 h after administration of the study drug (the choice of time interval is based on the value of tmax parameter for doxylamine and pyridoxal-5-phosphate, not exceeding 7.2 ± 1.9 and 11.7 ± 5.3 h, respectively, according to the manufacturer of the reference drug).